analizajb/budget-tracker/README.md

 ## Usage

-Users can title the transaction, set a certain amount of money, and press either 'Add Funds' to increase the total or 'Substract Funds' to decrease the total.
-Users are able to add or subtract funds online and offline.
+Users can keep track of their budget with functionality including:
+- Labeled buttons to add or subtract funds.
+- A graph that shows a visual of their budget pattern.

+## Future Development

+- Deploying this application to Heroku

 ## Questions